Microwave plasma CVD diamond platforms and process expertise

 Process depth

-Carat supports customers with diamond growth process development, uniformity optimization, nucleation, polishing, and application-specific coating work.
+Carat supports customers with diamond growth process development, uniformity optimization, nucleation, polishing, thermal behavior, and application-specific coating work.

 System and material path

-Customers can evaluate equipment, sample coating, diamond material, and process transfer as connected parts of one development path.
+Customers can evaluate equipment, sample coating, diamond material, process metrology, and process transfer as connected parts of one development path.

 Core capabilities